dholman7/danholman-portfolio/README.md

 # Dan Holman – Software Developer in Test Portfolio

 Welcome to my professional portfolio!
-I’m a **Senior Software Developer in Test (SDET) & Automation Architect** with 13+ years of experience in building automation frameworks, cloud-native solutions, and quality platforms at scale.
+I'm a **Senior Software Developer in Test (SDET) & Automation Architect** with 13+ years of experience in building automation frameworks, cloud-native solutions, and quality platforms at scale.

 This repo highlights examples of my work in **test automation, AWS cloud development, and AI-powered testing**.
 Each folder contains code samples or writeups demonstrating skills I use daily to improve developer velocity, reduce defects, and increase reliability.